splunk/public-o11y-docs/sp-oncall/spoc-integrations/github-integration-guide.rst

 Connecting VictorOps in GitHub
 ------------------------------

-First you’ll want to sign-in.
+First you'll want to sign-in.

 .. figure:: images/Github-App-4@2x.png
    :alt: sign in to github to find victorops